-- The Listening paper is divided into five parts with a total of 25 questions. - The listening texts are recorded on CD, and each text is heard twice.
-There are pauses for candidates to look at the questions and to write their answers. - The instructions to the candidates on the recording are the same as the instructions on the question paper. - Help learners identify and understand the type of text they are listening to.
+- Help learners identify and understand the type of text they are listening to.
 They should also identify the purpose of the task that they have to do.
-Together, these activities will help them to choose the most appropriate listening strategies for the tasks in the exam. - Use classroom discussion activities and listening to the teacher to help to develop listening skills.
-However, learners must also listen to a range of recordings to prepare for the content of the exam. - Make sure learners read the instructions on the question paper, and listen to them on the recording so they are completely clear about what they have to do. - Candidates doing the paper-based test should practise transferring their answers to the answer sheet within the time limit. - All the texts in the exam are heard twice.
-Remind learners to use both listenings to refine their answers. - Use the transcript of the recording once learners have completed a task.
+Together, these activities will help them to choose the most appropriate listening strategies for the tasks in the exam - Use classroom discussion activities and listening to the teacher to help develop listening skills.
+However, learners must also listen to a range of recordings to prepare for the content of the exam. - Make sure learners read the instructions and listen to them on the recording so they are completely clear about what they have to do. - All the texts in the exam are heard twice.
+Remind learners to listen both times to refine their answers. - Use the transcript of the recording once learners have completed a task.
 It can be useful to look at it to identify key phrases, cues, distraction, etc. - Encourage learners not to leave blank spaces.
 They won't lose marks for a wrong answer.
 Ask learners to check they have an answer, as they might have understood more than they think. - Practise different types of listening to develop your learners' listening skills.
 Testing should not be the only focus.